orvn/word-classify/readme.md

 1. Clone this repo
 2. Run with `go run . wordlist.txt` (or any suitable plain text source)

-The CLI outputs each word's part of speech.
-Go must be installed.
+ Each word's part of speech is saved to a file in the `/output` directory.
+(Go must be installed).